Hornbill-Docs/esp-config/esp-config/getting-started/using-configuration.md

 ![Browsing Configuration](_books/esp-config/images/browse-configuration.png)

 ::: tip
-Included in this list is access to the configuration for each installed app.
+This list includes access to the configuration for each installed app.
 The visibility of the apps in this list is controlled by application roles.
-For more information see the relevant configuration guide for each app.
+For more information, please refer to the relevant configuration guide for each app.
 :::

 After an option is selected, the navigation panel can then be used to access individual configuration options and settings.